All Episodes

 But what I meant by them, it would be a mistake for a fan to buy the team.

-One of the things that you cannot do as a either football person or the owner of the team is get sentimentally attached to players.
+One of the things that you cannot do as a football person or the owner of the team is get sentimentally attached to players.

-Because if you do, you'll hold on to them past the time they are productive, and you'll overpay them out of the sentimentality.
+Because if you do, you'll hold on to them past the time they are productive and you'll overpay them out of the sentimentality.

 Look at the Steelers.

-The Steelers got rid of Joey Porterly.
+The Steelers got rid of Joey Porter.

-There says no sentimentality.
+There's just no sentimentality.

 The Packers are trying to be this with Brett Favre.

-There's there's no reason to bring Favre back to Green Bay right now from a business standpoint unless you're sentimental and you think there's got one good year left in the tank, but the Green Bay Packers' future's got to be more than next year.
+There's no reason to bring Favre back to Green Bay right now from a business standpoint, unless you're sentimental and you think there's got one good year left in the tank.

 So that's all I meant by this fan comment.